Dark Night of the Scarecrow

-Dark Night of the Scarecrow is a 1981 American made-for-television horror film directed by veteran novelist Frank De Felitta (author of Audrey Rose) from a script by J.D.
+Dark Night of the Scarecrow is a 1981 American made-for-television supernatural horror film directed by veteran novelist Frank De Felitta from a script by J.D.
 Feigelson.
 Feigelson's intent had been to make an independent feature, but his script was bought by CBS for television; despite this, only minor changes were made to the original teleplay.

 Plot

 In a small town in the Deep South, the friendship between Charles Eliot "Bubba" Ritter, a large but gentle mentally challenged man, and young Marylee Williams angers some of the townspeople, especially brooding, mean-spirited postal worker Otis Hazelrigg.
 When Marylee is mauled by a vicious dog, Hazelrigg, promptly assuming that Bubba is responsible, forms a lynch mob with three friends: gas station attendant Skeeter Norris and farmer-cousins Philby and Harliss Hocker.
 Bubba's mother disguises him as a scarecrow and posts him in a nearby field, but the lynch party's bloodhounds sniff Bubba out and the helpless Bubba is gunned down by all four vigilantes.
 When they learn afterwards that Marylee is in fact alive thanks to Bubba rescuing her, Hazelrigg places a pitchfork in Bubba's lifeless hands to make it appear as if he were attacking them.
 When brought to trial, the vigilantes are subsequently released because of lack of evidence against them (and blatant perjury by Hazelrigg).

 Marylee recovers from the attack, sneaks out of her room at night and goes over to the Ritter house looking for Bubba.
 Mrs. Ritter, unable to bring herself to tell Marylee the truth, instead tells her that Bubba has gone away.
 Marylee runs out of the house to look for Bubba.
 Mrs. Ritter goes after her and finds her sitting under the stake where Bubba had been killed, singing a favorite song of hers and Bubba's.
 Marylee calmly tells Mrs. Ritter that Bubba is not gone, only "playing the hiding game."

 Some time later, Harliss finds a scarecrow in his field like the one Bubba was disguised as, with no indication as to who put it there.
 Hazelrigg suspects Sam Willock, the district attorney, of putting it there to rattle them and tells the others to keep calm and do nothing.
 That evening, Harliss returns home to find the scarecrow gone.
 Hearing noise in his barn, he investigates.
 While he is checking the loft, suspecting that Sam is hiding in the barn, the wood chipper below starts up again of its own accord; startled, he loses his balance, falls out of the loft into the machine and is killed.